 Engaging in regular, focused, dedicated, and consistent practice with sample papers is the key to achieving success in these types of exams.
 By practicing numerous previous year questions and regularly taking mock tests, students can significantly improve their scores in the actual examination.

-The Singapore and Asian Schools Math Olympiad (SASMO) 2024 results are out!
+The SASMO 2025 exam was conducted on 13th April 2025, and after that, the results will be announced.
+Recently, as per the official notification, the Singapore and Asian Schools Math Olympiad (SASMO) 2024 results are out!
 A record number of students (over 57,000) participated from 38 countries.
 Even more impressive are the five perfect scorers, four from China and one from Indonesia.
 Top performers who scored Bronze and above are invited to the prestigious SIMOC in Singapore this July.

 To further motivate mathematical efforts, SASMO offers awards and certificates to recognize the achievements of participants in the SASMO competition.

-The result for SASMO 2024 has been released, and the Winners who scored Bronze and above are invited to compete in the 10th Singapore International Math Olympiad Challenge (SIMOC), which will be held in Singapore from July 20 to 23, 2024.
+The result for SASMO 2025 has been released will be released shortly.
+The 2024 Winners who scored Bronze and above were invited to compete in the 10th Singapore International Math Olympiad Challenge (SIMOC), which was held in Singapore from July 20 to 23, 2024.

 (Session 2025 - 26)